Kashu7100/Recreation-of-Nature/swarm/README.md

 ### predator and prey

 In the following simulation of predation, we can see a simulated interaction of predator and prey; one kills and eats another organism, where the predator is represented by the red arrow and the prey is represented by the blue arrow.
+This simulation aimed to simulate the motion of fish.

 [[full video]](https://www.youtube.com/watch?v=ITv39Q1UePA)      [[source]](/swarm/examples/predator_prey.py)